geropl/github-mcp-go/memory-bank/activeContext.md

 3. Managing test fixtures and cassettes for deterministic testing
 4. Handling GitHub API permissions for tests requiring write access
 5. Ensuring tests pass in normal mode, not just recording/golden mode

+## Test Verification

+### download_workflow_run_logs Tool

+✓ All test cases are implemented in the test file
+✓ All test cases have been run with `-record` flag
+✓ All test cases have been run with `-golden` flag
+✓ All test cases pass in normal mode
+✓ Test directories exist in testdata/ for all test cases:
+  - testdata/TestActions/DownloadWorkflowRunLogs
+  - testdata/TestActions/DownloadWorkflowRunLogsInvalidOwner
+  - testdata/TestActions/DownloadWorkflowRunLogsInvalidRepo
+  - testdata/TestActions/DownloadWorkflowRunLogsInvalidID
+  - testdata/TestActions/DownloadWorkflowRunLogsNonExistentID
+  - testdata/TestActions/DownloadWorkflowRunLogsInvalidIDType
+✓ Test status is updated in progress.md
+✓ Final verification is documented in activeContext.md

+The tool has been fully implemented and tested according to the Test Completion Checklist.